 This can be a dangerous situation.
 Not just because of the bad odor, but because eating something that has come into contact with this sticky substance isn’t good for one’s health.

-If your cabinets are looking a bit grimy, then it might be time to give them a thorough going over.
-Cleaning kitchen cabinets can be confusing and stressful, but you can clean them quickly and easily with the right technique.
+If your cabinets are looking a bit grimy, then it might be time to give them a thorough going-over.
+Cleaning kitchen cabinets can be confusing and stressful, but you can do it quickly and easily with the right technique.

 It would help to deep clean your kitchen cabinets about once every six months.
 If you do this, they will look great for a long time.